LeftCoastNerdGirl/Group-5-Project/README.md

 Notes
 ●    All code used is included in the jupyter notebook in the group project repository.
 ●    Analysis can be found in the powerpoint presentation and also within the code.
+●    CA map requires BokehJS installed on computer to run.
+Copy of map is added to output file.